Heart Failure, Cardiomyopathy and Heart Transplant Program

 Norton Children’s Heart Institute is Kentucky and Southern Indiana’s only complete resource for children with cardiomyopathy, heart failure and conditions requiring a heart transplant.
 Our cardiologists are board certified and fellowship trained to care for your child.
 Our physicians also are faculty at the University of Louisville School of Medicine — they are at the forefront of new treatments, training the next generation of heart failure specialists.
 The experience and expertise of Norton Children’s Heart Institute physicians make them leaders in positive outcomes for children with cardiomyopathy and heart failure.

-As little intervention as possible — without leaving home
+As little intervention as possible — all in the same system

 It’s our goal to help children recover from cardiomyopathy and other types of heart failure with as little intervention as possible.
 Some kids simply need close observation and time to recover, while other kids may require a heart transplant for the best chance of living a full life.
-Regardless of the level of care your child needs, we will not send your child out of state for care — we perform all diagnostic testing, surgeries and follow-up care at Norton Children’s Hospital.
+Regardless of the level of care your child needs, we perform all diagnostic testing, surgeries and follow-up care at Norton Children’s Hospital.

 Advancing care with a history of excellence